gasper20/contactbackupapp/README.md

 <h2>Contacting us</h2>

 <p>If you have any questions about this Agreement, please contact us.
-Check About the App to get contacts.</p>
+Check About App to get contacts.</p>

 <p>This document was last updated on September 24, 2017</p>